colinaut/action-form/README.md

 ### Attributes

-* for - (optional) the id of the field or fieldset to watch for changes; if not specified then it finds the field within the parent `<label>`
+* for - the id of the field or fieldset to watch for changes
+  *  Neither a for or an id is required for fields if af-error is within the parent `<label>`.
+  *  For with id is required for fieldsets.
 * min - (optional) Only for fieldsets; defaults to 1
 * max - (optional) Only for fieldsets; defaults to Infinity